Jahfry/SteamOS/fallout4/install.md

    * Antialiasing: TAA **or** Off (for better performance)
    * Anisotropic Filtering: 4x Samples (if you're sensitive to texture angles, try 8 or 12, 16 shouldn't be noticable)
    * 'Detail' > Medium (but we're about to change some things)
-   * 'Advanced'
+   * 'Advanced' > Detail (keep any setting NOT listed below at what is set by 'Medium')
-      * Texture Quality: High
+      * Lighting Quality: Medium
-      * Shadow Quality: Medium
+      * Godrays Quality: Off
+      * [ ] Motion Blur (unchecked)
+   * 'Advanced' > View Distance
+      * Object Fade: slider between 50%
+      * Actor Fade: slider 30%
+      * Object Detail Fade: High

 You can install the various mod fixes using MO2.